scc-digitalhub/sdk-docs/docs/reference/runtimes/python/3-entities.md

 #### Init function

-The init function is the entrypoint of the nuclio init function.
-The user must pass the name of the init function in the `init_function` parameter.
+The init function is the entrypoint used by the Nuclio init wrapper.
+Specify the init function name via the `init_function` parameter.

 #### Base image

-The base image is a string that represents the image (name:tag) used to build the image where the function will be executed.
+The base image is the image (name:tag) used as the foundation when building the execution image for the function.

 !!! warning
-      It is possible that the platform where you deploy a job after a `build` action with a root image will not work because of security policy.
-Please check with the cluster administrator what policy are in place.
+    Deploying jobs built from certain base images may be restricted by cluster security policies.
+Confirm allowed base images with your cluster administrator.

 #### Requirements